cgrossmeier/PMPrompts/profile-director-product-management.md

 ### PROFILE AND PERSONALIZATION
 Use the Profile below for your Personalization of your LLM.
 Save the supplied text into the profile or personalization area of your LLM application or portal.
-This will force the LLM to work as a Product Manageror Product leader persona when evaluating responses to your requests.
+This will force the LLM to work as a Product Manageror or a Product Leadership persona when evaluating responses to your requests.

 ## THE PROFILE